View as Map

 Brought to you with support from Visit Tucson.

-Take the streetcar to its western edge and arrive at Agustin Kitchen, a modern American restaurant with classic French techniques.
+Take the streetcar to its western edge and arrive at Agustin Kitchen with its sophisticated yet inviting atmosphere with its modern brasserie-style interior.

-Relish over a menu of hearty-yet-refined bistro fare in their bright and open dining space.
-After your meal walk around the Mercado San Agustin courtyard and enjoy the nearby shops.
+Relish over a seasonally changing menu of hearty-yet-refined bistro fare inside or on their courtyard patio.
+After your meal, walk around the Mercado San Agustin courtyard and enjoy the nearby shops.

 Anello, nestled in Tucson’s Warehouse Arts District, offers an intimate dining experience with minimalist decor.
 The intimate pizzeria features warm lighting, a wood ceiling, and a wood-fired oven as its centerpiece, creating a cozy atmosphere.
 Anello is renowned for its naturally leavened pizzas, crafted with house-stretched mozzarella and locally sourced ingredients.